 I love the smell and flavour of smoke whether from a log fire, a smoked cheese, smoked fish or meat or a smoky cocktail.
 Smoking is the Traeger Grill’s forte, with many recipes starting the process with low temperatures to impart the smoky flavours from the various woods and then finish off the cooking process with higher temperatures.
 Smoking a whole chicken is a great place to start with various methods to flavour the chicken through rubs, brines and seasoning.
 This is some of the best chicken that I have eaten . . . if I do say so myself!
 Smoky yet still moist and tender.
 Other recipes that we have had huge success with so far are the Alder smoked scallops with citrus & garlic butter sauce, the Beginner smoked Beef Brisket and smoked traeger pulled pork which may take a long time to smoke and grill but they will be so worth it, once you taste them.
 One thing I must stress is to make sure that you familiarise yourself with the Grill care as the Traeger grills deserve the proper loving care and attention.

 As well as the Traeger Pro Series of Grills, it is worth checking out the Ironwood Series which have all the features of the Pro series plus a few extras such as the double wall insulation for all weathers, Super Smoke mode, smoke/searing setting and Downdraft Exhaust to circulate the smoke for maximum flavour.
 The Timberline Series pushes the boundaries even further with such additions as concealed grease management system and three tiers of stainless steel grates.
 Traeger have also brought out a compact Travel Series with The Ranger being perfect for camping or smaller outdoor spaces like balconies.
-I must say I am a Traeger convert, outdoor cooking has never been so much fun or even this tasty for that matter; I am looking forward to digging down into more and more of their recipes and exploring their Accessories further; at the top of my birthday list is the Traeger Meat injector so I can apply my home made marinades and brines deep within the meat.
-Welcome to the world of outdoor cooking, the way our ancient ancestors would be proud of.
+I must say I am a Traeger convert, outdoor cooking has never been so much fun or even this tasty for that matter; I am looking forward to digging down into more and more of their recipes and exploring their Accessories further; I have already attached the Front Folding Shelf which I could not live without now, it is perfect for tools, basting sauces and loading the grill from.
+At the top of my birthday list is the Traeger Meat injector so I can apply my home made marinades and brines deep within the meat.
+Welcome to the world of outdoor cooking, our ancient ancestors would be proud.

 For more information or to buy visit www.traegergrills.com